shounit-kamboj/Blackjack-js/README.md

 This project is a simple **Blackjack game built with HTML, CSS, and JavaScript**.
 It runs entirely in the browser and simulates basic Blackjack gameplay such as dealing cards, hitting, standing, and determining a winner.

-The game focuses on **core logic rather than perfect casino rules**, making it ideal as a learning project.
+The game focuses on **core logic rather than perfect casino rules**, used as a learning project.

 ---